 ami_attenuation_use_idc indicates which operation should be used to apply the attenuation map sample values to the corresponding frame in the associated video before rendering the frame on the display.
-The semantics of the values assigned to this field are as follows (summarized in Table xx for completeness):
+The semantics of the values assigned to this field are described in Table 2.

-Value 0 indicates that the attenuation map sample values should be added to the video frame.

-Value 1 indicates that the attenuation map sample values should be subtracted from the video frame.

-Value 2 indicates that the attenuation map sample values should be multiplied by the video frame.

-Value 3 indicates that the attenuation map sample values should be applied to the video frame according to a proprietary used-defined process.
+Semantics of the values assigned to ami_attenuation_use_idc.